 Medicare Part C, or Medicare Advantage, replaces your original Medicare benefits.
-Most NYSHIP HMOs are Medicare Advantage plans, but not all Medicare Advantage plans are part of NYSHIP.
-If you enroll in a NYSHIP

-Medicare Advantage plan, you receive all your Medicare and your NYSHIP benefits from that plan.
+Most NYSHIP HMOs are Medicare Advantage Plans, but not all Medicare Advantage Plans are part of NYSHIP.
+If you enroll in a NYSHIP Medicare Advantage Plan, you receive all your Medicare and your NYSHIP benefits from that plan.

 If you or your dependent enrolls in a Medicare Advantage or Part D plan that is not part of NYSHIP, you may have very few or no benefits available through your NYSHIP plan.
-See Non-NYSHIP HMOs on page 11.
+See Non-NYSHIP HMOs on page 10.

 Medicare Part D is the Medicare prescription drug benefit.
-Medicareprimary enrollees and dependents enrolled in The Empire Plan have prescription drug coverage under Empire Plan Medicare Rx, a Medicare Part D Prescription Drug Plan with expanded coverage designed especially for NYSHIP.
+Medicare-primary enrollees and dependents enrolled in The Empire Plan have prescription drug coverage under Empire Plan Medicare Rx, a Medicare Part D Prescription Drug Plan with expanded coverage designed especially for NYSHIP.
 If you or any of your dependents are Medicare-primary, you will be automatically enrolled in Empire Plan Medicare Rx.

-For more information on Empire Plan Medicare Rx, please call 1-877-769-7447, press 4 on the main menu or visit the New York State Department of Civil Service web site at https://www.cs.ny.gov/employee-benefits.
-Click on Current Topics and choose the link for Empire Plan Medicare Rx.
+For more information on Empire Plan Medicare Rx, please call 1-877-769-7447, press 4 on the main menu or visit the New York State Department of Civil Service website at www.cs.ny.gov/employeebenefits.
+Click on Find a Provider, then scroll down to the Prescription Drug Program.
+Click on the link to the Empire Plan Prescription Drug Program website and then click on the link for SilverScript.